 - Bill Maher joked that he would pay Trump $5 million if he could prove that his father was not an orangutan.
 Trump produced his birth certificate and sued for $5 million when Maher did not pay.
 This one has a real elementary school vibe to it, doesn’t it?
 Trump eventually dropped the case.

 - He sued the Chicago Tribune for $500 million after the paper’s architecture critic wrote he thought the Chicago’s Sears Tower would remain its world’s tallest building title even though Trump has made a plan to build a taller building on the East River in Manhattan.
 Reportedly, Trump did not even hire an architect for the building.
 A federal court judge dismissed the case, ruling that you cannot sue someone for their subjective opinions.

 Trump has filed three lawsuits against Univision, Palm Beach County, and celebrity chef José Andrés since he has declared as a presidential candidate.

 I’m just scratching at the surface with this list.
 This article goes through many of the Trump lawsuits in greater detail.
 But you get my point and you probably did before you read this post.
 He’s litigious.
 Trump is willing to use the civil justice system to resolve any dispute that he might have.

 How This Might Matter in Personal Injury Cases

-I have been saying for years that celebrities often file lawsuits as the first line of attack when they have disputes and this generally tears down jurors respect and trust in the civil justice system.
+I have been saying for years that celebrities often file lawsuits as the first line of attack when they have disputes and this generally tears down jurors’ respect and trust in the civil justice system.
 They view these lawsuits as frivolous — because they usually are — and it makes them skeptical of injured plaintiffs seeking justice.
-But Donald Trump turns all conventional wisdom on its head, doesn’t he.
-His long history of threatening and filing lawsuits might actually be a net positive for personal injury victims.
+But Donald Trump turns all conventional wisdom on its head, doesn’t he?
+His lengthy history of threatening and filing lawsuits might be a net positive for personal injury victims.